rackerlabs/docs-rackspace-federation/doc/overview/features.rst

    * - Feature
      - Description
+   * - SAML 2.0 compatible
+     - Compatible with third party identity federation systems that adhere to the SAML 2.0 standard
-   * - No new credentials
+   * - Use existing identity systems & credentials
      - Enables customers to connect to Rackspace with their own company credentials instead of requiring new credentials.
-   * - Third-party integration
+   * - Attribute Mapping policy language
-     - |service| provides integration with many third-party providers, and this guides includes configuration examples.
+     - A rich, YAML-based, policy language that allows you to dynamically configure the roles and permissions users will receive when they log in.